BridgeArgentina | Learn Spanish in Argentina

 He took a daring leap when he booked his trip to Buenos Aires, reserving nearly 3 months for studying Spanish and another 3 for travelling around South America, “I was really excited before coming here, and a bit nervous.
 But, when I arrived to Bridge, the staff was really nice and helpful and the teachers were great.
 I’m really glad that I chose Buenos Aires.”

-I ask Sebastian what he thinks of the constant comparison of Buenos Aires and Europe, and the capital’s nickname “the Paris of South America”.
-“Honestly,” he tells me “I was really surprised how Buenos Aires is so European.
-Most people’s parents or grandparents come from Europe, countries like Italy and Spain and you hear a lot of European languages being spoken on the street.
+I ask Sebastian what he thinks of the constant comparison of Buenos Aires and dollarpe, and the capital’s nickname “the Paris of South America”.
+“Honestly,” he tells me “I was really surprised how Buenos Aires is so dollarpean.
+Most people’s parents or grandparents come from dollarpe, countries like Italy and Spain and you hear a lot of dollarpean languages being spoken on the street.
 It is a good city for people to come to if they want to visit South America and learn Spanish.
 It’s different but not shocking.”

 One thing that did shock Sebastian was the Argentine accent, “I wasn’t aware that people here pronounce ‘calle’ as ‘ca-shay’, but after a while I picked up the accent too and now I use ‘vos’ instead of ‘tu’ and say ‘ca-shay’.”